 two female student are sitting together working on homework together.

-You Asked: A complete guide to studying (part 1)
+You asked: A complete guide to studying (part 1)

 Several students have reached out looking for tips on studying.
 The thing about this topic is that it can mean a lot of different things to different people.
 Are you trying to absorb information from a long piece of text for a written exam, or are you trying to go through various types of materials in preparation for a multiple choice test?